Fescron/universal-jlink-adapter/README.md

 <img align="right" src="documentation/pictures/v4/jumpers.png" height="180" alt="Jumpers which allow for additional functions on pins">

-- :pushpin: **PIN 5** is normally connected to GND.
+- :pushpin: **PIN 5** is normally connected to `GND`.
-  - On the [J-Link 10 pin Needle Adapter](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/10-pin-needle-adapter/) this pin outputs the J-Link's `5V-Supply`.
+  - On the [Segger 10 pin Needle Adapter](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/10-pin-needle-adapter/) this pin outputs the J-Link's `5V-Supply`.
 A jumper can be used to select this, which was already mentioned in the previous paragraph.
   - :bulb: **TIP:** See [the following section](#2---serial-flashing) to use this pin for **serial programming**.
 - :pushpin: **PIN 6** is normally used for an `SWO` or `TDO` connection.
 A jumper labeled `SWO TDO 6` can however be used to disconnect the debugger from the target board.
   - :bulb: **TIP:** Disconnecting the pin from the debugger can enable the MCU's output pin to be used as a GPIO debug signal.
 It can for example be set high if some code is running, and low when this is not the case.
 Simply remove the jumper and add a jumper-wire on the pin labeled `6`.